DanZylkowski/NFL-Team-Logo-Image-Classification-with-Keras-and-Fasta/README.md

 The images used in the project can be downloaded from [google drive](https://drive.google.com/drive/folders/1aM-0xHmFzcPjx1pa0hImghVUhezYLkfa).

 The final model that achieved 98.8% accuracy can also be downloaded [google drive](https://drive.google.com/file/d/1-depiOTcFrDxd2sOKo-RIsRfU6iCgjA9/view?usp=sharing)

+---
+### An important note on image curation.

+The final stage of the image collection process is to manually review the images in each folder.
+I needed to make sure that there are no mislabeled images, and no repeated images of the same size.
+I found many duplicate sized images and images that were misclassified by the bing image search engine.
+I used domain knowledge of the team logos to ensure that all images were correctly labeled prior to model training.
+The curation of the images was by far the most time consuming step of the project, but was also the most critical.
+Failing to remove incorrectly labeled images would cause the model to propogate the misclassification, and would limit the accuracy of any model that is built using the data.